 Tanya is an active community member, serving on the Board of Directors of a Canadian-Lithuanian youth leadership camp and her local school council.
 Previously, she was Chair of the Board of Directors at the Queen’s Park Child Care Centre.
 Tanya holds an Honours Bachelor of Arts in Political Science and Criminology, and a Postgraduate Certificate in Public Relations.
 She lives with her family in south Mississauga.

-Nina (she/her) is a Communications and Marketing Specialist on the Dais team, where she brings her experience in communications, copywriting and journalism in the non-profit and media sectors.
+Nina (she/her) is a Communications and Marketing Lead on the Dais team, where she brings her experience in communications, copywriting and journalism in the non-profit and media sectors.
 She aims to find new and creative ways to engage the Canadian public with the institute’s critical insights and research in the ever-changing media landscape.
 Nina is passionate about challenging perceptions by amplifying historically marginalized voices and translating complex concepts into compelling and engaging narratives.

-Prior to joining the Brookfield Institute, Nina was at MaRS Discovery District, where she was the communications + marketing associate for a youth employment initiative that addresses systemic barriers to employment.
+Prior to joining the Dais, Nina was at MaRS Discovery District, where she was the communications + marketing associate for a youth employment initiative that addresses systemic barriers to employment.
 She led all external communications efforts, and helped build and launch their first youth online jobs portal in response to the pandemic.
 Nina holds a Master of Media, Journalism and Communication from Western University and a Bachelor of Arts in English and French Literature from the University of Toronto.

 Mariana (she/her) is a creative professional passionate about telling stories and promoting meaningful experiences through eye-catching designs.
 She develops compelling creatives for policy projects, programs, and marketing & communications initiatives.